1944

 Commercial recordings for DeLuxe.

 “Eckstein Waxes Two for DeLuxe,” Baltimore Afro-American, 1944, May 9, 11: “Billy Eckstein, currently at the club Onyx, cut two vocal Blues for DeLuxe last week Good Jelly Blues and I Stay in the Mood for You.
 A second session is scheduled for this week.”
+This second session seems not to have taken place,

 For details see: http://www.wardellgray.org/discography.html